Learning from networked examples: Proofs Omitted from Section

-In this part we assemble some lemmas, which were used to establish the sample error bounds for the ERM algorithm associated with the networked training sample.
-The main ideas were borrowed from \citep{cucker07}.
+In this part we prove Theorem \ref{thm:nu-bound}.
+We first give some lemmas which are extended versions of lemmas that were used before to establish the sample error bounds for i.i.d.\ samples.
+In particular, some ideas were borrowed from \citep{cucker07}.
+For any function $f\in{\cal H}$, we define the defect function $\mathcal{D}_{{Z}_{\nu^*}}(f)={\cal E}(f)-{\cal E}_{{Z}_{\nu^*}}(f)$, the difference between the expected risk of $f$ and the empirical risk of $f$ on the FMN weighted sample $Z_{\nu^*}$.